 At our manufacturing sites, water mostly comes from nearby municipal facilities.
-The Nijmegen facility is the only site where we use well water, representing 6% of total consumption.
+The Nijmegen and Oak Hill facilities are our manufacturing sites that extract well water, representing 6% of our total water consumption.

-The manufacturing processes used to produce semiconductors are becoming more complex.
-Smaller, faster semiconductors require more processing steps to produce, which in turn increases the amount of water used for cleaning, ensure product quality and process safety.
-Our manufacturing sites conduct water conservation initiatives, such as improving processes and reusing water.
+As semiconductor technology evolves, manufacturing processes are becoming more complex.
+Smaller, faster semiconductors require more process steps to produce, which in turn increases the amount of water used for cleaning, so as to ensure product quality and process safety.

 |Wafer Fab||Assembly and Test|